dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 ### 🔖 Labeling the data
 All deep learning models require data to work.
-To contruct deep learning model, we must have images of microalges cells to work with.
+To construct a deep learning model, we must have images of microalgae cells to work with.
 For the purpose of this post, I've acquired some image samples from a lab with a colony of microalgae cells.
 The following image shows a sample image of the cells as seen through a microscope.
-The microalgae cells are green in color.
+The microalgae cells are colored green.
 {{< figure_resizing src="hemocytometer.jpg" >}}

-The figure below shows a dozen of collected microalgae cell images in the `data/not_labeled/` folder.
+There are a bunch of other images in the `data/not_labeled/` folder.
 {{< figure_resizing src="dataset_sample.png" >}}

 There is only one issue now, and that is the images are not labeled.